RPM International Inc. (RPM) Shares Down Despite Recent Market Volatility

 Conclusion

-To put it simply, RPM International Inc. (RPM) has had a bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In a nutshell, RPM International Inc. (RPM) has experienced a bad performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.